Collaborative Research and Training Experience Program

 - If the program involves institutions located in different cities, funds for the travel of trainees between locations.

-- Travel and accommodation expenses of trainees for exchanges nationally among universities located in different cities, between universities and other sectors, or internationally.
+- Travel and accommodation expenses of trainees for exchanges among universities or between universities and other sectors located in different cities, nationally or internationally.

 - Air travel must be claimed at the lowest rate available and may not exceed full economy fare.

-- Cost of land travel, up to the equivalent of economy airfare.
+- Land travel costs may not exceed the equivalent of economy airfare.

 - Travel cancellation insurance.

 - Travel health insurance for trainees who do not receive any such benefits from their university or other sources.

 - Safety-related expenses (for trainees) for fieldwork, such as protective gear, immunizations, etc.

 - Entry visa fee (for trainees) when required for the purpose of research.

 - Funds for the development and dissemination of training materials.